 What’s a hardtail mountain bike?

 As the name suggests, hardtail bikes have a suspension on the front fork but no suspension in the rear of the bike.
 In most bikes, the fork will have a travel of 100mm.
-In some rare cases such as the Marlin San Quentin 1, the fork as a longer travel at 120mm.
+In some cases, the fork has a longer travel up to 120mm.

 A hardtail mountain bike are generally used for either cross country (XC) or trail riding.